inkstitch/inkstitch/collections/_docs/en/005-003-inkscape-tips.md

 toc: true
 ---
 ## Tips for Ink/Stitch
-Ink/Stitch can only work with designs that are formatted as _paths_.
+Ink/Stitch can work best with designs that are formatted as _paths_.
 However, many Inkscape tools (such as text and shapes) create _objects_ instead of paths.
 To use them with Ink/Stitch, you have to convert them by pressing `Shift + Ctrl + C` or selecting `Path > Object to Path` in the menu.

 Either Inkscape 0.92 or Inkscape 1 may be used with Ink/Stitch.
 Most tutorials on this page are based on Inkscape 0.92.